themichaelmitchell/themichaelmitchell.github.io/index.md

 ---

 ## Objective
 I am an experienced Systems Engineer with an extensive background in IT Infrastructure and am interested in public clouds, automation, and accelerating processes.
 I am seeking employment at a growing company that pushes the technology envelope.
+I am actively practiving DevOps tools and methodologies.
+I am looking to direct my career into a position revolving around DevOps/IaC.

 <!-- --- -->